 Maintain High Standards of Civic Design

-Design is important – for pollinators and humans.
+Design is important – especially in human-dominated landscapes.
 A Pollinator Pathway’s emphasis on native plants means they require extra planning to ensure lasting design.
-The rule is- make it beautiful for humans, but build it for native pollinators.

 Meet Ecological Standards

-All new projects use minimum percentages of native plants, are hardy/drought tolerant, meet pollinator requirements, and are pesticide free.
+All new projects use very high minimum percentages of native plants, are hardy/drought tolerant, meet pollinator requirements, and are pesticide free.

 Don’t Displace Density

 In an urban context, a Pollinator Pathway is about not displacing urban density.
-In other words, it is not about creating meadows, but about thoughtful consideration of space.
+This means using Transfer of Development, or, at minimum, only using underused space.

 Have Long-Term Maintenance Plans